Amaranthus blitum

 Amaranthus blitum, commonly called purple amaranth or Guernsey pigweed, is an annual plant species in the economically important plant family Amaranthaceae.
+It has a number of culinary uses.

 Description

 Amaranthus blitum is an erect or semi-prostrate annual plant.
 The single or branched stem can grow to 1 m tall.
 The green or purplish leaves are up to 10 cm long on stalks of a similar length and are arranged spirally.
 They are simple, roughly triangular in shape and have entire margins.

 The inflorescence is a spike with the tiny male and female flowers clustered together.
 The fruits are small globular capsules containing disc-shaped seeds.